Characteristic function-based tests for spatial randomness

 a result of

 in distribution.
 The moments are given in Section \ref{chap:first_two_moments}.
 The Taylor expansion is accurate as long as $\lambda_{J+1}u$ is not too large.
-For large $u$, the approximation is off but not dangerously so, because large $u$ would shrink the integrand in Equation \eqref{eq:imhof} and force it to have a stronger decay at Gaussian rate.
+For large $u$, the approximation is off but not dangerously so, because large $u$ would shrink the integrand in Equation \eqref{eq:imhof} and force it to have a stronger Gaussian rate of decay.

 Even though only the first $J$ terms are explicitly computed, the summation

 in function $\theta(u)$ still involves many expensive evaluations of the arctangent function.
 However, the majority of them are avoidable, because there is a nice bound for the relative error of the first-order Taylor expansion of $\arctan\left(x+\epsilon\right)$,